ramonfigueiredo/deep_learning_in_python/README.md

 * Creating the Confusion Matrix
 * Calculating metrics using the confusion matrix
 * Evaluating, improving and tuning the ANN
-	* Accuracies: 10-fold cross validation
+	* Accuracies: 10-fold cross validation using all processors available
 	* Mean and variance

 ### Training the ANN with Stochastic Gradient Descent